-This section of route was declared as "congested infrastructure" on 1 August 2022, based on consideration of access proposals received for the December 2021 and May 2022 timetable periods, which we were unable to accommodate.
+This section of route was declared as "congested" based on consideration of access proposals received for the December 2021 and May 2022 timetable periods, which we were unable to accommodate.
 Key constraints have been identified with the infrastructure, which does not lend itself to regular, patterned, mixed use running.
 In particular, long absolute block headway sections, a slow running speed and a single line section between Wrexham Exchange Junction and Wrexham Central restrict capacity.
+The status of the line remains the same until the enhancement works are completed which were part of the recommendations in the Congested Infrastructure report published on 31/01/2023.
+The Capacity Enhancement Plan was published on 31/07/2023.